gabrieledamone/staircase/docs/Speed.rst

 A list of speeds is then calculated by applying this time list and the parameters calculated earlier, speed graph is sampled to create list to go with time list::

-   # sample speed graph to create list to go with time list
         speed_values = []
         c = (0 - (-acc) * time_list[-1])
         for t in time_list: